FeepingCreature/EliteTraderous/README.md

 1. Install Node.js and make sure you have it in your path by opening a command line (`cmd.exe`), then running `node -v`
 2. Install the required packages by running `npm install` in the EliteTraderous folder
-3. Install PostgreSQL and create a database for the program
+3. **Optionally**, install PostgreSQL and create a database for the program
    * Configure your database's settings in `config.json`
+   * See the bottom of this page for an example configuration
+   * By default, we'll create a Sqlite database, which runs a little slower (but not much)
 4. Initialize the program's tables by running `node create_db.js`
 5. Import the current system and market data from eddb.io
    * Run `node fetch.js` in folder eddb to download the eddb.io dumps